 You do have some creativity with what you can wear since you won’t be forced to wear the hospital gown.
 However, my three recommendations are:

-With my last son, I was going for a water birth, so I opted to wear a Triangle Bikini top and I’d throw on a swim dress coverup when I ended up getting out of the pool.
+With my last son, I was going for a water birth, so the clothes for water birth that I opted to wear was a Triangle Bikini top and I’d throw on a swim dress coverup when I ended up getting out of the pool.

 This go around I’m probably going to do the same thing (fingers crossed that I can deliver in the pool this time) because for water births you don’t really want to have on too much because if/when you do get out you’ll be dripping water all over your floor.
 Plus, let’s face it, birth is messy and you don’t want to have on something you plan to wear again as after birth you’ll more than likely end up throwing it away.